Published: Oct 31, 2017

 Brian holds a master’s in ancient history from the University of Chicago and a bachelor’s degree in history from the University of Maryland, College Park.
 He did additional studies at the Institut für Papyrologie, Ruprecht Karls Universität, in Heidelberg, Germany.

 Previously, Brian taught Greek and Roman history at the University of Illinois, Chicago, medieval history at the University of Maryland’s European extension division, and Latin at Binghamton University.
-He chaired the social studies department and for thirty years taught Latin, German and social studies at Seton Catholic Central High School in Binghamton, New York.
+He chaired the social studies department and for 30 years taught Latin, German and social studies at Seton Catholic Central High School in Binghamton, New York.

 Bethany Jensen, Assistant Curator and Data Specialist